trychlos/pwix-modal/README.md

 mdButtons
 </td>
 <td style="vertical-align: top;">
-A button constant, o an array of button constants to be displayed in the footer.<br />
+A button constant, or an array of button constants to be displayed in the footer.<br />
 Buttons are identified by the constants:
 <ul>
 <li>MD_BUTTON_OK</li>